 Today even the most challenging smiles can be transformed into ones that inspire confidence.
-Whether your visit with us is for a dental checkup, a cosmetic smile makeover, getting dentures to replace missing teeth, or a dental emergency, you are in the best of hands at the office of Katz Family Dental Care and Dr. Richard G. Viagrande.
+Whether your visit with us is for a dental checkup, a cosmetic smile makeover, getting dentures to replace missing teeth, or a dental emergency, you are in the best of hands at the office of Katz Family Dental Care and Dr. Michael Katz.
 As your dentist in Berlin, we strive to make your dental experience hassle-free.
 We work with many dental insurance plans and offer a number of financial options so that you can begin your care without delay.

 Dentures Q & A

 What are dentures?
 Dentures are synthetic replacements for missing natural teeth.
 They can be used to replace a few or all of the natural teeth.
 Dentures may be necessary when someone suffers tooth loss due to gum disease, tooth decay or injury.
 They make it easier to eat, chew and speak properly.
 Dentures help fill out areas of the face that have sunken in due to tooth loss and therefore may enhance your looks beyond your smile.
 You can have a better quality of life with the ability to eat more of the foods you enjoy and smile and laugh with your loved ones.
 Great looks and a beautiful smile can instill new confidence in you.

 Are there different types of dentures?

 Katz Family Dental Care offers several treatment options for dentures, such as:

 - Partial dentures

 - Implant-supported dentures

 Your custom dentures are typically created in a dental lab.

 These dentures replace all of the teeth in the lower or upper arch.
 They are meant for people who are missing all of their teeth.